MicrosoftDocs/sql-docs/azure-sql/database/manage-data-after-migrating-to-database.md

 - [Microsoft Entra authentication](authentication-aad-overview.md)
 - [SQL authentication](/sql/relational-databases/security/choose-an-authentication-mode#connecting-through-sql-server-authentication)

-Windows authentication is not supported.
+Windows authentication isn't supported.
 Microsoft Entra ID is a centralized identity and access management service.
 With this you can very conveniently provide single sign-on (SSO) access to the personnel in your organization.
 What this means is that the credentials are shared across Azure services for simpler authentication.

 Microsoft Entra ID supports [multifactor authentication](authentication-mfa-ssms-overview.md), and can easily be [integrated with Windows Server Active Directory](/entra/identity/hybrid/connect/how-to-connect-install-express).
 This also allows SQL Database and Azure Synapse Analytics to offer multifactor authentication and guest user accounts within a Microsoft Entra domain.
 If you already use Active Directory on-premises, you can federate it with Microsoft Entra ID to extend your directory to Azure.